 Commonwealth Shared Scholarship Scheme

 Commonwealth Shared Scholarships are a joint initiative between the Commonwealth Commission (with funding from DFID) and UK Universities to support scholarships from students from developing Commonwealth countries who would not otherwise be able to study in the UK.
+Please see the Commonwealth website for full information.

 To apply for these scholarships, applicants must: